darkwebdesign/b3d6d19f-7a5d-4b8e-b8cb-6d7f2bc3c935/docs/_v5_4/forms/types/unstructured-type.md

 This form field type is used to handle unstructured data.

 {: .info }
 Prior to Symfony Forms 3.4.21, it was possible to submit unstructured data to *any* form field type.
-This was considered a security hole and therefore patched, leaving a lot of people with no alternative to handle unstructured data in their forms.
+This was considered a security hole and therefore patched, leaving a lot of people with no easy alternative to handle unstructured data in their forms.
 This form field type has been created to support unstructured data again.

 Overridden options: